 Vaccines that help reduce cancer risk

 We now know that some cancers are caused by infections, mostly viruses.
 One virus that’s clearly linked to cancer is the human papilloma virus (HPV).
 It’s been linked to cervical cancer, anal cancer, many genital cancers, and even head and neck cancers.
 (See HPV and Cancer for more details.)

-There are vaccines to help prevent HPV infections, so they should help prevent the cancers caused by HPV.
+There are vaccines to help prevent HPV infections.
 But most adults have already been infected with HPV, and the vaccines haven’t been proven to help people who already have HPV.
-Still, young people who are not yet sexually active should have a lower future cancer risk if they get a series of one of the vaccines before they’re exposed to HPV.
-The American Cancer Society recommends them for girls and boys aged 11 and 12, though they can be given as young as age 9.
-Vaccination is also recommended up to age 26 in women, as well as in certain males who may be at higher risk for HPV infection.
+Young people who are not yet sexually active should have a lower future cancer risk if they get one of the vaccines before they’re exposed to the virus.
+The American Cancer Society recommends the vaccines for girls and boys aged 11 and 12, though they can be given as young as age 9.
+Vaccination is also recommended up to age 26 in women, as well as in certain men who may be at higher risk for HPV infection.
 To learn more, see HPV Vaccines.

 To find cancer early, while it’s small and before it has spread, adults should have regular tests called cancer screening tests.
-These tests help doctors find common cancers before they cause symptoms.
+These tests help health care providers find common cancers before they cause symptoms.
 For example, regular screening can find cancers of the breast, colon, rectum, cervix, mouth, and skin early.
 If cancer is found early, it can be easier to treat.
 Survival also tends to be longer for those with early cancer.
-Talk to your doctor about which screening tests might be right for you.
+Talk to a health care provider about which screening tests might be right for you.